XCSoar/XCSoar/doc/devsetup.rst

 environment.
 This can either be the computer directly running Linux as the OS or a virtual machine (VM) running Linux.

-Inthe repository, provisioning scripts are provided to set up all tools and libraries needed for the environment.
+In the repository, provisioning scripts are provided to set up all tools and libraries needed for the environment.
 They are designed to install everything necessary, from a freshly installed Debian-style Linux.